xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 ```

 6.1 Generalized Referential Integrity Checking
-A function is added that interrogates the entire instance population of a model
+Functions are added that interrogate the entire instance population of a model
 by selecting all instances of all Model Classes (`O_OBJ`) in the model data.
 A blind `select ... from instances of` is performed on each Model Class.
 The instance extent is exhaustively iterated.
 Each of the required integrity